 Latest Magisk Manager Version: v5.7.0

 Hello, welcome to the official Magisk Release / Announcement thread!

-Magisk modifies boot image and add files to /data and /cache
+Magisk only modifies the boot image and install files to /data and /cache

 - 100% fully open source and easy to build!

 Allow you to do any system (vendor) modification without actually tampering the partitions.

 Root your device with MagiskSU, based on phh's Superuser, which is based on CM Superuser.

 MagiskSU Root Management, Upgrade Magisk, Manage MagiskHide lists

 Manage, Upgrade, Download, Install Magisk Modules from the community driven online Magisk Module Repo.